0xNikilite/oboromi/README.md

 ## Overview

-**oboromi** is a modular and work-in-progress emulator for the upcoming Nintendo Switch 2.
+**oboromi** is a modular and work-in-progress emulator for the Nintendo Switch 2.
 It's built in Rust and focuses on correctness, clarity, and traceability rather than performance at this stage.
 The current implementation includes a functioning CPU core, a memory management unit (MMU) with basic paging, and a custom memory subsystem.

 > [!IMPORTANT]
 > oboromi is **not** yet playable and does not emulate any commercial firmware or games.